Internships

 We welcome national and international students who wish to undertake a research internship in our lab.

 There are many projects in social neuroscience running in the lab, offering numerous opportunities for interns.
 We support interns who wish to apply for grants, such as ERASMUS+.
-Additionally, the faculty provides support to international students, which you can learn more about here: https://www.ugent.be/pp/en/exchange-students#Contact
+Please check with your university the financial supports you can access before applying.
+Our faculty provides support to international students (e.g., housing, VISA), which you can learn more about here: https://www.ugent.be/pp/en/exchange-students#Contact

 Below, you will find some internship positions that will open in the coming months.
+Internships involve physical presence in the lab and active participation, we don’t accept remote internships.
 If you are interested, please contact us and send your CV and a motivation letter.
 The duration of the internship must be agreed upon with the responsible researcher and the head of the lab.
 Depending on the length of the internship, interns may be given varying levels of autonomy to conduct research projects, either independently or under guidance.
 Typically, research internships last between 3 and 9 months.
 Most of the internships are in English, but some internships with special populations such as inmates/prison guards require knowing French and/or Dutch.
 If you are interested, please send your CV and a motivation letter to Emilie.Caspar@Ugent.be, along with the proposed topic, the expected start and end dates of the internship, and the type of financial support you may have access to.

 Please note that internship positions in Belgium are unpaid, as they are part of the standard Master’s curriculum.
 Before applying, make sure you can cover your stay through a grant, such as the Erasmus+ program.